 ... a large well-fed bullfrog, perfectly tranquil but ready to snap at any insect which might fly by.
 He had a cigar, lighted or unlighted always in his enormous mouth.
-He would get up, invariably with an amiable smile and take me through room after room where assistants are cleaning, inpainting, relining or cradling to point out some new Kress acquisition.13 succeeded in making many discoveries including absolutely permanent pigment colors; materials for protecting the same; varnish which will not change color and materials and methods for cleaning, all of which I am the only one who possesses this knowledge.16
+He would get up, invariably with an amiable smile and take me through room after room where assistants are cleaning, inpainting, relining or cradling to point out some new Kress acquisition.

-Described as a man who was "overbearing and threw his weight around,"14 Pichetto claimed he had "restored tens of thousands of paintings during the past 25 years at the Metropolitan Museum of Art."15 He evidently maintained a very high opinion of himself when he boasted that he had:
+Described as a man who was "overbearing and threw his weight around," Pichetto claimed he had "restored tens of thousands of paintings during the past 25 years at the Metropolitan Museum of Art."
+He evidently maintained a very high opinion of himself when he boasted that he had: